sachnaror/Multi-AI-Apps/README.md

 # 🛠️ Multi-AI-Apps-Repository

 Welcome to the **Multi-AI-Apps-Repository**!
+My weekend work of last two weeks.
 This repository contains various AI-driven projects and applications, including document processing, stock analysis, voicebots, and more.

 Each project is contained within its own folder and serves a unique purpose in the AI, NLP, and automation space.